Strange Adventures in Infinite Space

 A downloadable game for Windows, macOS, and Linux

 By the five moons of Gartha, it's true!
-Strange Adventures in Infinite Space is back (for Linux, macOS and Windows), and we present it here for FREE, just as it was, in all of its pre-OpenGL, 8-bit, scratchware glory!
+Strange Adventures in Infinite Space is back!

-Strange Adventures in Infinite Space (SAIS) was released in 2002 by James Ernest and Cheapass Games.
-It was created by Rich Carlson, Iikka Keränen and Bill Sears--aka, Digital Eel (but you knew that).
+Strange Adventures in Infinite Space (SAIS) was the first space roguelike (or hybrid "roguelite").
+It was released in 2002 by James Ernest and Cheapass Games.
+SAIS was created by Rich Carlson, Iikka Keränen and Bill Sears--aka, Digital Eel.

 SAIS generates a different interstellar region every time the game is played.
 Stars, planets, black holes, nebula mass, alien patrols, items, lifeforms and other encounters are randomized for each new Strange Adventure.